yankovskiy/gpsdatakeeper/README.md

  5. Install depends packages via composer.
 Run `composer install` in your shell.
  6. Configure your web server and mysql.
  7. Import into your mysql sql/init.sql.
+ 8. If you are want use feature "auto delete oldest data" add into your crontab `0 * * * * /var/www/map/yii cron/remove-old-data`

 ## Roadmap